eggsrepos/brainsoup/_posts/2021-09-14-doom-x-heartbreak.md

 <p>And of course, the hours he spent teaching me how to play guitar like no one else could.
 Showing a level of patience, support, and encouragement that would fool anyone about his capacity as a boyfriend.
 I play bass now because of him.
 I bought Doom, my very first guitar, with him.
 His memory is intrinsically tied to the massive object that sits in my room staring at me every day.</p>

 <p>I still feel pangs of anger when I think about X and the things he did to me.
-Some days when I ruminate too much I even wish he were dead.
+Some days when I ruminate too much I even wish he was dead.
 For the most part, however, I feel much more stable and content than I ever have.
 I can pick up Doom and play a song X had taught me without being overcome with painful memories.</p>

 <p>And that is why Doom is so important to me.
 It's not just a cheap instrument.
 It's not a reminder of one of the worst times of my life.</p>